boogiedk/AvaRaspberry/README.md

 ## Contributing

 Contributors are welcome.
 Please submit an issue before introducing new features, then you might create a "work in progress" (WIP) pull request to prevent other people from working on the same feature.
-Dev group is here: [studyAssTalks](https://t.me/studyAssTalks), please feel free to ask questions.
 If you are new to this project there are some entry-level issues marked with "good first issue" tag.

 ## Technology stack